 Unlike a lot of coins, the value of HVN has not been artificially inflated through mechanisms such as burning or hyping, which then encourages speculation.
 Put simply, the greater the value of invoices sold, the greater the organic demand for HVN.
 As long as Hiveterminal keeps their HVN fees locked, the available supply reduces.
 That’s why we’re excited.
 Finally we have healthy tokenomics for a real utility token.

 Why do people buy HVN tokens?

-Some people buy them HVN for their intended purpose: to pay their fees when purchasing invoices on Hiveterminal.
+Some people buy HVN for their intended purpose: to pay their fees when purchasing invoices on Hiveterminal.

 Others keep stacking HVN because they like the tokenomics and are waiting for HVN to reach a higher price in the future.